card

 ROUTE

-Ulaanbaatar-Tsagaan Suvarga Canyon (rock formation)-Vulture Gorge/hiking-Khongor sand dune/camel riding-Red Cliffs (dinosaur site)-Ongi monastery ruins-Erdene Zuu monastery - Ulaanbaatar.
+Ulaanbaatar-Tsagaan Suvarga Canyon (rock formation)-Vulture Gorge/hiking-Khongor sand dunes/camel riding-Red Cliffs (dinosaur site)-Ongi monastery ruins-Erdene Zuu monastery-Ulaanbaatar.

 Day 2.
 Tsagaan Suvarga Canyon (rock formation)